Includes four ways you can help someone with a chronic illness to have a better life.

 In reality, MS is destroying his vital organs and slowly stealing his brain function.

-It’s common for patients to look perfectly healthy and be battling a chronic illness.
+It’s common for patients to look perfectly healthy and be battling a chronic illness or depression.

 2. Have you tried…?

 If you don’t have a chronic illness, it’s impossible to know what it’s like to live with one.
 However, when you care about someone who is sick, you naturally want to help.

 A word of caution here.
 Please be careful to make sure the information you are offering is beneficial.